chapter ten

 • Creating a chatbot UI for chatbot applications

-Introducing Gradio, an open-source Python package that makes it very easy for you to quickly build a demo web application to showcase your machine learning applications.
-What’s more, with a single click you can share a link to your demo application using Gradio’s built-in sharing feature.
+Gradio, an open source Python package, makes it quick and easy to build a demo web application that showcases your machine learning applications.
+What’s more, with a single click, you can share a link to your demo application using Gradio’s built-in sharing feature.

 10.1 Basics of Gradio

-To install the Gradio package, you can use the pip command in Jupyter notebook:
+To install the Gradio package, use the pip command in Jupyter Notebook:

 !pip install gradio

-Let’s start by exploring the basics of how Gradio works.
-We will create a simple Gradio application and then dive into how it works and how you can deploy them in production environments.
-Specifically, you will learn:
+Let’s start by exploring how Gradio works.
+You’ll create a simple Gradio application and then dive into how it works and how to deploy it in a production environment.
+Specifically, you’ll learn how to do the following:

 10.1.1 Using Gradio’s Interface class